girishsk/self-driving-car/CarND-Behavioral-Cloning-P3/writeup_report.md

 [![Self Driving Car](https://img.youtube.com/vi/GLSbGck3k3Q/0.jpg)](https://youtu.be/GLSbGck3k3Q "Self Driving Car")

-Also, we can see the layers and its activation using quiver tool by
+Also, we can see the layers and its activation using quiver tool by Jake Brain.
+We can see what is happening inside the CNN layers.

 Running the following command will start the flask application of 5000 port.
 ```console